CodeReclaimers/neat-python/docs/module_summaries.rst

     Runs evaluation functions in parallel subprocesses in order to evaluate multiple genomes at once.

-    :param int num_workers: How many workers to have in the :py:class:`Pool`.
+    :param int num_workers: How many workers to have in the `Pool <python:multiprocessing.pool.Pool>`.
-    :param function eval_function: eval_function should take one argument (a genome object) and return a single float (the genome's fitness)
+    :param eval_function: eval_function should take one argument (a genome object) and return a single float (the genome's fitness) Note that this is not the same as how a fitness function is called by :py:meth:`Population.run <population.Population.run>`.
+    :type eval_function: `function`
     :param timeout: How long (in seconds) each subprocess will be given before an exception is raised (unlimited if `None`).
     :type timeout: int or None